The following are some favorite quotes of others, and their Almost-World counterparts.

 Sandy's Corollary: If you can't remember it, forget about it.

-John Dalston: If you can't remember it exactly, you probably still remember the gist.
+John Dalston: If you can't remember it exactly, you probably still need to remember the gist of it.

 Cops: Assume the position.